Priority & programming guidance for planning studies

 The following actions can guide improved alignment between planning studies and programming.

-• Planning study recommendations should place local recommendations in a statewide system context using key messages.
+- Place local planning study recommendations in a statewide system context using key message and statewide priorities to frame outcomes.

-• M2 Team check-ins occur as recommended in the updated planning studies concurrence guidance (present early and often and where possible and appropriate include on M3 teams).
+- Check in with the M2 Team as recommended in the updated planning studies concurrence guidance.
+Present early and often to the M2 Team and where possible and appropriate include CPDM on M3 teams.

-Practical Solutions requires that we make planning study recommendations consistent with funding sources.
-Consistent messaging gives WSDOT a stronger presence.
+- Make study recommendations consistent with funding sources, as required by Practical Solutions.
+Consistent messaging about Practical Solutions gives WSDOT a stronger presence.